SeaNews Türkiye - Maritime Intelligence

 Following Iran's announcement of the closure of transit routes in the Strait of Hormuz after US-Israeli attacks, it has been reported that an oil tanker attempting to transit despite warnings was targeted.
 Iranian state television conveyed that images of the struck tanker ablaze and on the brink of sinking were broadcast.

-It was alleged to have transited despite warnings.
+It was alleged that the tanker transited despite warnings.

 According to Iranian state television, an oil tanker that attempted to transit 'illegally' through the Strait of Hormuz despite warnings was struck.